zajTools/zaj-MySQL-MCP/README.md

 - **memo://insights**: A continuously updated business insights memo that aggregates discovered insights during analysis
   - Auto-updates as new insights are discovered via the append-insight tool

+## Implementation Details

+This MCP server implements the Model Context Protocol directly, without relying on external SDK dependencies.
+It uses:

+- **mysql2**: For MySQL database connectivity
+- **yargs**: For command-line argument parsing
+- **readline**: For handling stdin/stdout communication

+The server follows the JSON-RPC 2.0 protocol for communication with Claude, handling requests for tool listings, resource listings, and tool execution.

 ## Usage with Claude Desktop

 Add the server to your `cline_mcp_settings.json`: